Former Seahawks running back Alex Collins dies at 28

-Alex Collins, a running back who was fifth-round pick of the Seahawks in 2016 and became something of a fan favorite due to his love of Irish dancing and incorporating that into his touchdown celebrations, has died.
+Alex Collins, a running back and fifth-round pick of the Seahawks in 2016 who became something of a fan favorite due to his love of Irish dancing and incorporating that into his touchdown celebrations, has died.

 Both the Seahawks and the Baltimore Ravens, the two NFL teams for which Collins played, announced his death Monday afternoon.